 In developing this fund, the Scottish Government is mindful of the three needs of the Public Sector Equality Duty (PSED).
-The Scottish Government has sought to address the impacts above - SISG is tailored financial support for anyone notified to isolate who earns the equivalent of the real living wage or less.
+The Scottish Government has sought to address the impacts above - SISG is tailored financial support for anyone advised to stay at home who earns the equivalent of the real living wage or less.
 Please see the PSED section later on in this document.
-By ensuring this support remains towards those on low incomes, this policy supports children and young people in low income households (or on low incomes) who may be impacted.
+By ensuring this support remains towards those on low incomes, this policy has supported children and young people in low income households (or on low incomes) who may be impacted.